 A dental implant consists of a thin titanium post that Dr. Gladnick anchors to your jaw bone so that it acts as a tooth root.
 Unlike dentures, you will never have to worry about your dental implant slipping or falling out.
 For Wilmington patients who are missing multiple teeth, Dr. Gladnick may recommend an implant-supported bridge without having to alter neighboring teeth.

 Dental implants are made out of titanium, which is a biocompatible metal.
 The titanium fuses with your bone cells and will not be rejected by your body or natural tissue.
 The material is incredibly durable, which means you can expect to keep your implants for life.
 If your dental crown ever breaks or cracks, it can easily be replaced.
-Because of the sturdiness of the implant material; you never have to worry about bite capacity—feel free to eat all your favorite foods again!
+Because of the sturdiness of the implant material, you never have to worry about bite capacity—feel free to eat all your favorite foods again!

 How Do I Benefit from Dental Implants from Drs.
 Justison and Gladnick?

 The benefit of dental implants is that they look and function just like your natural teeth.
 The root structure of the dental implant coheres to the jaw bone.
 The titanium post acts as a foundation for the dental crown that restores the tooth.
 Neither the dental implant nor the dental crown will ever decay, and they will always stay securely in place.